Whats On in Brittany 2022

 Each summer, around 700,000 people from all over the world invade the Celtic land of Lorient for the Festival Interceltique.
 From Galicia to Scotland, the cream of Celtic music can be found here, to be enjoyed in a really convivial atmosphere.

-Every year it’s the same song and dance!
-Since 1971, this festival has really got it in the bag-ad, for every year it’s bombard-ed with over 700,000 visitors coming to listen to the Celtic sounds of the bombards and the bagad.
-Just like the Pied Piper, this inter-Celtic parade mesmerises the crowd, assembled here to celebrate an inter-Celtic night at the Moustoir stadium or in the fishing port, to the sound of the Scottish and Spanish bagpipes that fill the air.
+Since 1971 thousands of music lovers have converged on Lorient for this inter celtique festival.
+Now well established, over 700,000 visitors come to listen to the Celtic sounds of the bombards and the bagad.
+Just like the Pied Piper, this inter-Celtic parade mesmerises the crowd, assembled here to celebrate an inter-Celtic night at the Moustoir stadium or in the fishing port, where you can also hear the sound of the Scottish and Spanish bagpipes.
 Around 200 events and shows and 5000 performers on the bill…Tourists will love the atmosphere, and the Lorient locals are wholeheartedly involved in this festival which celebrates Celtic culture.
-Well into its forties, the Interceltique may be greying a little around the temples, but it is still young at heart.

-The Vieilles Charrues festival (14th to 17th July 2016) takes place each year in July near Carhaix, Finistère.
+The Vieilles Charrues festival takes place each year in July near Carhaix, Finistère.

 Started in 1992, this open air music festival has rapidly established itself as the French equivalent of Glastonbury, and is now the biggest open air music event in France, attracting an eclectic variety of top musicians from France and abroad.

-Whilst the line-up at the Vieilles Charrues changes every year, for over 20 years its recipe for success has remained the same with a mix of eclecticism and conviviality, legends, and legends in the making.
+Whilst the line-up at the Vieilles Charrues changes every year, for over 20 years its recipe for success has remained the same with a mix of eclecticism and conviviality hosting music legends and up and coming stars.
 Five stages, 80 artists and 230,000 spectators…This festival really is a must!

-Situated in the heart of the Finistère countryside, the festival comes back each year with a line-up that’s music to your ears.
-The playlist will appeal just as much to electro mad teenagers as pop fans and rocking granddads.
+Situated in the heart of the Finistère countryside, the festival will appeal just as much to electro mad teenagers as pop fans and rocking granddads.
 The festival has the knack of creating a melting pot of musical styles and generations to suit all styles and generations.
-Some of the big names that have already performed here include Iggy Pop and the Stooges, 2 Many DJ’s, Amon Tobin, Ben Harper, Bruce Springsteen, LCD Soundsystem, Pixies and Muse.
+Some of the big names that have already performed here include Iggy Pop and the Stooges, 2 Many DJ’s, Amon Tobin, Ben Harper, Bruce Springsteen, LCD Soundsystem, The Pixies and Muse.

 Brittany’s biggest annual festival of Breton culture.